The manifest.json

 The app name.
 It should concisely express the app's purpose.

-On the VTEX IO platform, apps' names are kebab case.
-Basically, they must be comprised of lowercase letters separated by hyphens.
+App names are in kebab case.
+Basically, they must consist of lowercase letters separated by hyphens.
 Special characters, such as *

 and @